-I asked my daughter what kind of ornament she wanted to make and of course she wanted to create a Peppa Pig Christmas Ornament for the tree.
-We made these wonderful Pigeon and Duckling ornaments from Mo Willem’s books last year and she wanted to make her own.
+I asked my daughter what kind of ornament she wanted to make and of course, she wanted to create a Peppa Pig Christmas Ornament for the tree.

 I love creating with felt because the color is great and it’s fairly easy to work with just not a four year old.
 I had my eight year old cut out the shapes and then my daughter glued together the felt pieces.

 Pick your book, any book, my daughter loves any and everything from Peppa Pig the ornaments were inspired by her to make my daughter happy.
 She promptly requested to watch Peppa Pig after we were finished.